mraksoll4/electrum-lbtc/contrib/build-wine/README.md

 =====================

 These scripts can be used for cross-compilation of Windows Electrum executables from Linux/Wine.
-Produced binaries are deterministic, so you should be able to generate binaries that match the official releases.
+Produced binaries are deterministic so you should be able to generate binaries that match the official releases.

 Usage: